belzecue/BimDav_godot-rollback-netcode/README.md

 The "Frame" viewer shows data about each frame executed, including tick frames, interpolation frames and skipped frames.
 The x-axis is milliseconds since the match began.
-It uses the system clock of the computer the client ran on, so their clocks may not be synchronized.
-You can correct for this by adding or subtracting milliseconds from each peer on the "Settings" dialog.
+It uses the system clock of the computer the client ran on, so data may not be line up correctly.
+You can correct for this by adding or subtracting milliseconds from each peer in the "Settings" dialog.

-You can click anywhere on the graph, and it will show all the data logged on the previous frame for each client in the lower part of the window.
+You can click anywhere on the graph, and it will show all the data logged on the most recent frame for each client in the lower part of the window.
 This data includes timing information, the number of rollbacks executed, messages received and much more.

 If you click the "Previous frame" or "Next frame" buttons, the cursor will move forward or backward to the next frame on any peer.

-The errors connect from the tick when input was generated, to the frame when the other peer receives that input.
+The arrows connect from the tick when input was generated, to the frame when the other peer receives that input.
 This gives a visual representation of the network traffic between those two peers.
-The pair of peers can be selected on the "Settings" dialog.
+The pair of peers can be selected in the "Settings" dialog.

 The orange line, represents the number of rollbacks performed on a given